-Upon receiving information of an allegation of sex discrimination, including sex-based harassment, the Title IX Coordinator or designee shall notify the individual(s) specified in law of the Title IX grievance procedures, and of the informal resolution process, if available and appropriate.
+Upon receiving information from an allegation of sex discrimination, include sex-based harassment, the Title IX Coordinator or designee shall notify the individual(s) specified in law of the Title IX grievance procedures, and of the informal resolution process, if available and appropriate.

-A complaint is an oral or written request that can objectively be understood by the Title IX Coordinator or designee as a request for the District to investigate and make a determination about alleged sex discrimination, including sex-based harassment.
-(34 CFR 106.2)
+A complaint is an oral or written request that can objectively be understood by the Title IX Coordinator or designee as a request for the district to investigate and make a determination about alleged sex discrimination, including sex-based harassment.
+(34 CFR 106.21)

-Complaints of sex discrimination and sex-based harassment may only be brought by an employee, or former employee, who was participating or attempting to participate in the District's education program or activity at the time of the alleged sex-based harassment, or the Title IX Coordinator or designee.
-(34 CFR 106.45)
+Complaints of sex discrimination and sex-based harassment may only be brought by a student, or former student, who was participating or attempting to participate in the district's education program or activity at the time of the alleged sex-based harassment, a parent/guardian or other authorized legal representative with the legal right to act on behalf of the student, or the Title IX Coordinator or designee.
+(34 CFE 106.45)

-If the alleged victim chooses not to bring a complaint, or withdraws any or all of the allegations in a complaint, and in the absence or termination of an informal resolution process, the Title IX Coordinator or designee shall consider whether to initiate a complaint.
-To do so, the Title IX Coordinator or designee shall first consider the following factors: (34 CFR 106.44)
+If the alleged victim chooses not to bring a complaint, or withdraws any or all of the allegations in a complaint, and in the absence or termination of an information resolution process, the Title IX Coordinator or designee shall consider whether to initiate a complaint.
+To do so, the Title IX Coordinator or designee shall first consider the following factors; (34 CRF 106.44)

 - 1. The victim's request not to proceed with initiation of a complaint. - 2.
 The victim's reasonable safety concerns regarding initiation of a complaint. - 3.
 The risk that additional acts of sex discrimination, including sex-based harassment, would occur if a complaint is not initiated. - 4.
-The severity of the alleged sex discrimination or sex-based harassment, including whether the discrimination, if established, would require the removal of a respondent from campus or imposition of another disciplinary sanction to end the discrimination and prevent its recurrence. - 5.
-The age and relationship of the parties, including whether the respondent is an employee of the District. - 6.
+The severity of the alleged sex discrimination or sex-based harassment, including whether the discrimination, if established, would require the removal of a respondent from campus of imposition of another disciplinary sanction to end the discrimination and prevent its recurrence. - 5.
+The age and relationship of the parties, including whether the respondent is an employee of the district. - 6.
 The scope of the alleged sex discrimination, including information suggesting a pattern; ongoing sex discrimination, including sex-based harassment; or sex discrimination, including sex-based harassment, alleged to have impacted multiple individuals. - 7.
 The availability of evidence to assist a decisionmaker in determining whether sex discrimination, including sex-based harassment, occurred. - 8.
-Whether the District could end the alleged sex discrimination, including sex-based harassment, and prevent its recurrence without initiating the Title IX grievance procedures.
+Whether the district could end the alleged sex discrimination, including sex-based harassment, and prevent its recurrence without initiating the Title IX grievance procedures.

-If, after considering these factors, the Title IX Coordinator determines that the alleged conduct presents an imminent and serious threat to the health and safety of the complainant or another person, or that the conduct as alleged prevents the District from ensuring equal access to a District program or activity on the basis of sex, the Title IX Coordinator may initiate a complaint.
+If, after considering these factors, the Title IX Coordinator determines that the alleged conduct presents an imminent and serious threat to the health and safety of the complainant or another person, or that the conduct as alleged prevents the district from ensuring equal access to a district program or activity on the basis of sex, the Title IX Coordinator may initiate a complaint.

-If the Title IX Coordinator initiates a complaint, the Title IX Coordinator shall provide the alleged victim notice of the complaint as well as other notices as required by the Title IX regulations at specific points in the complaint process.
-The Title IX Coordinator shall also address reasonable concerns about the victim's safety or the safety of others, including providing supportive measures as described in "Supportive Measures" below, and taking other appropriate prompt and effective steps to ensure that sex discrimination, including sex-based harassment, does not continue or recur within the District.
-(34 CFR 106.44)
+If the Title IX Coordinator initiates a complaint, the Title IX Coordinator shall provide the alleged victim notice of the complaint, as well as other notices as required by the Title IX regulations at specific points in the complaint process.
+The Title IX Coordinator shall also address reasonable concerns about the victim's safety or the safety of others, including providing supportive measures as described in "Supportive Measures" below, and taking other appropriate prompt and effective steps to ensure that sex discrimination, including sex-based harassment, does not continue of recur within the district.
+(34 CRF 106.44)